Despite being a father and a working professional, I still enjoy playing around with photography when I can.

 To make matters better, the USA Today ranked Atlanta’s Castleberry Hill as one of the top 10 city art districts.

 Take a gander at the above links and them come have a look around.
+If you want to know more about the economic impact of art in Georgia visit the Georgia Council for the Arts website.

 This is a bird box in my backyard where a pair of bluebirds are nesting.
 I am quite familiar with the male and female, but over the weekend I noticed the presence of another male.
 After watching a little further I noticed the one male helping the other with gathering food for the chicks.
 I thought that was a little odd.
 Turns out that when young males can’t find a mate they help their parents.